ACC25/wakaru/README.md

 ## Usage

-Wakaru is a proof of concept for classifying emails, and the frontend only supports sending one email response at a time -- for now.
-The backend can handle much more traffic than the app currently allows.
+Wakaru is a proof of concept for classifying emails, and the frontend only supports sending one email response at a time.
 The text area on the homepage is designed to receive a pasted email response for classification.

 + To use the the live application, visit [here](https://wakaru.herokuapp.com), and use the following login credentials or create an account: